 The International Hydrographic Organization (IHO) is an inter-governmental consultative and technical organization, governed by an international Convention.
 Its members are the Governments Parties to this Convention.
 Established in 1921, the IHO is a competent international organization, as referred to in the United Nations Convention on the Law of the Sea.
 It primarily supports the safety of navigation and the protection of the marine environment, and coordinates on a worldwide basis the setting of standards for the production of hydrographic data and the provision of hydrographic services in accordance with the SOLAS Convention.
-It also facilitates capacity building of national hydrographic services through the discussion and resolution of hydrographic issues and it assists member governments to deliver these services in the most cost effective way through their national hydrographic offices.
+It also facilitates capacity building of national hydrographic services.
+It provides a forum at international level for the improvement of hydrographic services through the discussion and resolution of hydrographic issues and it assists member governments to deliver these services in the most cost effective way through their national hydrographic offices.
 The IHO Convention is subject to a protocol of amendments which is under ratification.